nilpunch/massive-ecs/README.md

 ## Overview

 This is **a library**, not a framework.
-Thus, it doesn't try to take control of the user codebase or the main game loop.
+Thus, it does not try to take control of the user codebase or the main game loop.

 Provided features: